ESR 14 – Combining an ice flow model with radar observations in the Dome C Area

 Early stage researcher: Ailsa Chung (CNRS-IGE, FR)

-Supervisors: F. Parrenin (CNRS-IGE, FR), O. Eisen (AWI, D)
+Supervisors: F. Parrenin (CNRS-IGE, FR), O. Eisen (AWI, DE)

 One of the most important applications is to produce the depth vs age relationship, hence the first age model, for the Beyond EPICA ice core.
 This study has also numerous other applications since other deep drilling are projected in the Dome C area with the aim to retrieve old ice under the IPICS umbrella (http://pastglobalchanges.org/science/end-aff/ipics/intro).

 Key words: Ice flow modelling, Dome C area, radar observations